Last Updated on by SiteControl

 Marketplace (Exchange) policies are available during Open Enrollment (begins November 1), and are also offered throughout the year during “special enrollment periods.”
 The four Metal tiers are Platinum, Gold, Silver and Bronze.
 A “catastrophic” tier of policies is offered to anyone under age 30.
 You may also qualify if you meet specific financial hardship guidelines (more information regarding eligibility is below).
 Bronze-tier plans are often more cost-effective, since rates may be lower, and maximum out-of-pocket expenses are also sometimes less.
 But the most important difference is that Bronze-tier plans are eligible for large federal subsidies that can reduce the premium to $0.

 If Medicare or Medicaid-eligible, the subsidies are not offered.
 Senior OE periods begin October 15th and end December 7th.
 However, applicants that become eligible for Medicare have a specific period of time to enroll in a Supplement or Advantage plan, along with Part D prescription drug coverage.
+During the OE period, medical underwriting is not required.

 Companies

 Allstate, Anthem Blue Cross, UnitedHealthcare, and several additional carriers offer high-deductible temporary plans.
 360 consecutive days (or longer) of short-term coverage is typically available.
 These plans are available at any time throughout the year, and although medically-underwritten, policies are often approved within 24 hours.
 Applications are very brief, and coverage for most benefits begins without a waiting period.
 Lifetime benefits are typically capped at $1 million or $2 million.
+Several ancillary riders may be added to their policies.

 Deductibles

-2024 Deductible options range from $0 (Silver-Tier cost-sharing) to $9,450, and several coinsurance choices are also available.
+2025 Deductible options range from $0 (Silver-Tier cost-sharing) to $9,200, and several coinsurance choices are also available.
 Another advantage of this type of policy is that historically, premiums increase less rapidly for high-deductible plans compared to other policies with richer benefits.
 And occasionally, rates reduce, since the number of submitted claims is less than all other types of coverage.
 Increased federal subsidies can also help lower premiums.

 Preventive expenses (routine annual physicals, OBGYN visits, Mammograms etc…) are covered at 100% and several plans offer three non-preventive physician visits are not subject to a deductible (Catastrophic-tier only).
 More specific details are discussed later in the article.
 Typically, if you have very few or no medical expenses throughout the year, this type of policy should always be considered.
 Your maximum out-of-pocket expenses are capped, regardless of the number of medical procedures.